andresrodriguez55/employeeManagementSystemReactMuiDotNetJwtAuth/README.md

 JSON Web Tokens are used for session recording and data protection, not too detailed, the token is set up with a user name and password to perform the operation in a simple way, each created token has one hour validity.
 The token is stored in the client's local area.

-Tokens have also been implemented to restrict HTTP actions.
-I have given the right to the account with the username and password "demo" to only get content, use it to test the <a href="https://andresrodriguez55.github.io/employeeManagementSystemReactMuiDotNetJwtAuth/" target="_blank">project</a>.

 ## Frontend With React

 ![](https://drive.google.com/uc?id=12oAbAkcxDBEKhppKtAGlZI8_WdepM18a)